 Clemson added a school-record six kick returns for touchdowns in 2009, four on kickoff returns and two on punt returns.

-The main reason Clemson was so outstanding on special teams was the play of college football’s most dynamic player (Spiller) in 2009.
+The main reason Clemson was so outstanding on special teams was the play of college football’s most dynamic player (C.J.
+Spiller) in 2009.
 The Tiger running back was named MVP of the ACC in 2009 and was a Consensus All-American.
 He had five kick returns for touchdowns during the 2009 season, an all-time Clemson record, and established the NCAA record for kickoff returns for touchdowns in a career with seven.
 He was also the only FBS player to score at least one touchdown in every game in 2009.

 Overall, the Tigers held down three positions on the All-ACC First-Team and five spots on the second team.
 Only Virginia Tech had more representatives.

-In October 2008, he was named Clemson interim head coach, replacing Tommy Bowden, who had been his position coach as a player at Alabama and was Clemson’s head coach since 1999.
+In October 2008, Swinney was named Clemson interim head coach, replacing Bowden, who had been his position coach as a player at Alabama and was Clemson’s head coach since 1999.
 He led the Tigers to a 4-2 record over the remainder of the 2008 regular season, including a win over South Carolina in the regular-season finale.
 That strong finish led to a Gator Bowl bid against Nebraska.